Back to blog

 It’s necessary to anticipate the probability of where your organization will be in the next 18 to 24 months and build your systems accordingly.

-Let’s say your organization is forecasting a significant increase in sales and revenue, you should ensure that your RevOps team has the necessary tools, processes, and infrastructure to support that growth.
+Let’s say your organization is forecasting a significant increase in sales and revenue.
+You should ensure that your RevOps team has the necessary tools, processes, and infrastructure to support that growth.
 This may include investing in new technologies, automating certain processes, and streamlining workflows to increase efficiency.

-But, if your organization is forecasting slower growth or consolidation, you may want to focus on optimizing existing processes and systems, reducing costs, and improving the overall effectiveness.
+But if your organization is forecasting slower growth or consolidation, you may want to focus on optimizing existing processes and systems, reducing costs, and improving the overall effectiveness.

 Strategy 2: Treat every platform as a strategic asset, not a point solution